watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/search-with-custom-service/custom-search-client-setup-guide.md

 ##### Example

 To help get you started, there is an [example web chat client](./examples/example-web-chat-client.html) included in this folder.
 This example shows how to create a custom web chat client set up for client side search.
-In this web chat example, the instance's on `recieve` event is overriden to check for a search action in the message response, and send a subsequent message request with the search results.
+In this web chat example, the instance's on `receive` event is overriden to check for a search action in the message response, and send a subsequent message request with the search results.
 In this example, a sample search result is returned for all queries, but for your actual client, you would instead make the search detailed in the returned search action, and use those actual search results in the subsequent outgoing message.